Esmeralda Aharon, M.A.

 What advice would you give to young women entering your industry?

-Be yourself.
+The advice I would give to young women entering any industry is be yourself.
 Nobody is like you.
 You were created to be different.
 You were created to be you.
 So own it.
 Own your story.
 Own who you are.
 Embrace all of you.
 Bring yourself fully to universities, to the workforce, anywhere you are, whatever industry you are, be yourself.
 Empower yourself by using your voice and using your whole identity, whatever that is.
-If I were to ignore the fact that yes, I was a high school dropout, others who may have gone through that may not know that it is possible to earn your bachelor's degree, it is still possible to earn your master's degree, and it is still possible to actually aspire to get a PhD.
+If I were to ignore who I am and the fact that yes, I dropped out of high school, others who may have gone through something similar may not know that it is possible to earn your bachelor's degree; it is still possible to earn your master's degree, and it is still possible to actually aspire to get a PhD.
 When we see it, we can be it.
 I see an opportunity, and it's an opportunity for me to tell my story, for others to hear about it and to be able to hopefully be inspired by it, and also realize that they too can do hard things.
-They too can also aspire to do whatever it is that is in their heart, whatever was planted in the heart to be.
+They too can aspire to do whatever it is that is in their heart.
+Whatever was planted in the heart to be.